 Citywide Community Cleanups are one-day events which allow residents to discard just about anything.
 District Councils work in partnership with the City to bring together haulers and vendors in one central location and make efforts to reuse or recycle your old stuff for less cost than you would pay a garbage hauler to take it away.
-In 2015, there will six cleanups throughout the year open to all St. Paul residents.
+In 2016, there will be four cleanups throughout the year open to all St. Paul residents.

 All cleanups are open from 8:00am - 1:00pm